alex-bartleynees/coffee-journal-api/README.md

 Backend for the [Bloom coffee journal app](../coffee-app).
-This Node/Effect service owns identity registration, subscription-gated record and photo sync, and the local entitlement projection consumed from Payments.Gateway.
+This Node/Effect service owns identity registration, subscription-gated record and photo sync, AI bean-label extraction, a read-only MCP transport, and the local entitlement projection consumed from Payments.Gateway.

-Architecture and protocol decisions live in `API Architecture Refactor Plan` and `Sync-Protocol` in the project wiki.
+Architecture and protocol decisions live in `Strict REPR Architecture`, `API Architecture Refactor Plan`, and `Sync-Protocol` in the project wiki.

 ## Stack